 This interview was originally published in January 2013.

-I had the opportunity to talk to Marty about the evolution of the music industry during the past 20 years and what both developing and established artists should be doing to market themselves in the current climate.
+Marty talked about the evolution of the music industry during the past 20+ years and what both developing and established artists should be doing to market themselves in the current climate.
 He also shared some tips for artists that want to develop a strong brand and build sustainable music careers.

 Thanks so much for taking some time to talk, Marty.
 How did your career in music get started?